bignerdranch/iOS8Demos/Interactive/InteractiveBlog.md

 Recall that `Balloons.playground` had a directory called `Documentation`.
 The directory contained a number of `.html` files, and each of these files were linked against in the XML inside the `contents.xcplayground` file.
 Copy that organization by creating a new folder inside `Interactive.playground` called `Documentation`.

 It is worth mentioning that each section of content in the `Documentation` directory describes a distinct web page, which is displayed in the `Playground` as a web view.
-There is a lot of power and creativity that you can take advantage of here.
+There is a lot of room for creativity here.

-Now, switch to the `Documentation` folder and add a new file called `section0.html`.
-Open this file, and add the following HTML to it.
+Switch to the `Documentation` folder and add a new file called `section0.html`.
+Open this file, and copy and paste the following HTML to it.

 ```
 <!DOCTYPE html>